 Any form of periodontal disease can be painful and unpleasant, but when left untreated, it can become truly dangerous.
 With frequent trips to your dentist to monitor your gum health, and good oral hygiene habits, you can avoid the worst that periodontal disease has to offer.
-To make an appointment to assess the health of your gums, call CaliDental of San Luis Obispo and Lompoc, California, today or book online with the scheduling tool.
+To make an appointment to assess the health of your gums, call CaliDental of Santa Maria, San Luis Obispo, Bakersfield, and Lompoc, California, today or book online with the scheduling tool.

 Periodontal diseases are diseases that affect your gums and oral tissues.
 Periodontal disease often starts as a relatively minor condition known as gingivitis.
 However, when left untreated, gingivitis can develop into a much more serious condition called periodontitis.